Celebrity and Life-Writing

-- Together with Julia Lajta-Novak, I am currently guest-editing a special issue on the theme of "Life-Writing and Celebrity" for Life Writing, forthcoming in late 2018.
+- A special issue on the theme of "Life-Writing and Celebrity" for Life Writing, guest-edited with Julia Lajta-Novak, was published in March 2019.
 The individual contributions explore the intersections of these two fields across media, genres, and disciplines, including film, painting, and biofiction, with case studies ranging from the 18th century to the present.

 Cultural Transfer and Reception

 In my PhD research, I explored the transfer, dissemination, and reception of Oscar Wilde’s works on twentieth-century Viennese stages.
 Examining the successive phases of literary image construction, which, in Wilde’s case, neatly follow a distinctive pattern of forging, consolidating, modifying and, eventually, remodelling the playwright’s reputation in the local literary field, the study reveals the crucial role played by artistic networks, government censorship offices, translators, adaptors, directors, actors, and critics in the course of popularising, establishing, and reinterpreting Oscar Wilde’s works on twentieth- and twenty-first-century Viennese stages and thus sheds light on the mutual interdependence of cultural production, structural framework, and socio-historical background.

 Drawing on extensive archival material, my monograph Oscar Wilde in Vienna: Pleasing and Teasing the Audience has just been published with Brill Rodopi.
 Charting the history of Wilde's plays on Viennese stages between 1903 and 2013, it examines the international reputation of one of the most popular English-language writers while contributing to Austrian cultural history in the long twentieth century.